Frequently Asked Questions

 Yes, given the availability of your preferred week(s), we can and love to accommodate families.
 In fact, this is a great opportunity for families to experience together.

-Who Typically Goes On the dinosaur Digs?
+Who Typically Goes On the Expeditions?

 Our teams usually consist of people with a wide range of age, experience, geography, and background!
 A blend of people from all different career fields and students makes for a very interesting and diverse group.
 Friendships are usually formed very quickly on our digs, since everyone has a common interest and is working toward common goals.